trntv/apis-list/apis/halo/halo.md

 # Halo

-With this API you’ll be able to craft your own experiences using the same APIs we use to build the game.
-Halo Public API
+Halo Public API.
+With this API you’ll be able to craft your own experiences using the same APIs Halo's team uses to build the game.

 ##  🔗 Links
 **Docs / Website**: https://developer.haloapi.com/